-Negotiation mistakes event planners must avoid
+Negotiation mistakes event planners must avoid Event Hacks

-In a fast-paced Event industry, negotiation mistakes are common.
-Thus, Negotiation can be a much-needed skillset for event planners.
+In a fast-paced event industry, negotiation mistakes are common.
+Thus, negotiation can be a much-needed skill set for event planners.
 Event profs need to negotiate their way from the event venue discussions to finalizing a keynote speaker.

 All the discussions involve some form of negotiation and if done right can be a great way of planning a successful event.